Best Distance Irons 2024

 Badge appearance will divide opinion

-Aesthetically, it is very similar to the G425, but there is an extra one degree of bounce that lowers the Centre of Gravity and also helps forgiveness.
-We believe that this is one of the best distance irons on the market, with there being an increase in speed and distance without sacrificing the flight and spin.
+Aesthetically, the G430s are similar to the G425, but there is an extra one degree of bounce that lowers the Centre of Gravity and also helps aid forgiveness.
+Certainly, in testing, we found these to be one of the best distance irons money can buy, especially as we saw an increase in speed and distance without sacrificing the flight and spin.

 Best value